stratosphere/stratosphere/_posts/2014-02-18-amazon-elastic-mapreduce-cloud-yarn.md

 hadoop fs -tail /output
 {% endhighlight %}

-If you want to shut down the whole cluster in the cloud, us Amazon's webinterface and click on "Terminate cluster".
+If you want to shut down the whole cluster in the cloud, use Amazon's webinterface and click on "Terminate cluster".
+If you just want to stop the YARN session, press CTRL+C in the terminal.
+The Stratosphere instances will be killed by YARN.

 <br><br>